VKonanur/MongoDB-Realm-for-Verizon-5G-Edge/README.md

 TOPIC="IOTDataPoint"
 ```

 Run `./build.sh` script to start the container.
-At this point, go to your cloud console, in your project, open up the requisite Realm app and the data points from this producer should've started populating.
+At this point, go to your cloud console, in your project, open up the requisite Realm app and the data points from this producer should start populating.

 ## Resources